Thoracotomy: Your Home Recovery

 For the first several weeks after your surgery, you'll be gaining a little more energy and strength each day.
 Breathing may be uncomfortable at first, and you may be short of breath.
 Take things slowly, and rest when you get tired.
 Your doctor or nurse can talk with you about what you can and can't do as you recover.

 Your doctor will tell you when it's OK to shower.
 When you shower, wash your incision gently with warm (not hot) water and mild soap.
 Bruising, itchiness, soreness, and numbness at your incision site are normal for several weeks after surgery.

-Take your pain medications regularly as your doctor instructs — don't wait until the pain gets bad before you take them.
-In addition to medication for pain, your doctor may prescribe other medications.
+Take your pain medicines regularly, as your doctor tells you to.
+Don't wait until the pain gets bad before you take them.
+In addition to medicine for pain, your doctor may prescribe other medicines.
 Oxygen may also be prescribed.

 Draining or very red incision